Brock-Denton/urlsummarizer/README.md

 # urlsummarizer
-automates the process of fetching, summarizing, and categorizing content from a list of URLs
+Automates the process of fetching, summarizing, and categorizing content from a list of URLs

 ### Description